Design education

 Design education is the teaching of theory and application in the design of products, services, and environments, and focuses on the development of both particular and general skills for designing, preparing students for professional practice.
-It is primarily orientated to preparing higher education students for professional design practice, and based around project work and studio or atelier teaching methods, while general education uses design methods to improve materials for teachers and students.
+It is primarily oriented to preparing higher education students for professional design practice, and based around project work and studio or atelier teaching methods, while general education uses design methods to improve materials for teachers and students.

 History

 Design education’s origins can be seen as far back as the 18th century despite not being referred to as such until the 1970s.
-Despite the contrast between the Arts and Sciences, the use of design principles to scientific matters would theoretically allow for scientific and mathematical subjects to be approach practically without taking away from the subject matter itself.
+Despite the contrast between the Arts and Sciences, the use of design principles to scientific matters would theoretically allow for scientific and mathematical subjects to be approached practically without taking away from the subject matter itself.
 Research into the usage of design methodology in various fields would see its incorporation into general education as methods for teaching and a subject to be taught.